Asymptotic Properties for Bayesian Neural Network in Besov Space: Main results

-Suppose that $0 < p, q \leq \infty,~\delta:=d/p < s< \infty$ and set $\nu = (s-\delta)/(2\delta)$.
+Suppose that $0<F<\infty,~0 < p, q \leq \infty,~\omega:=d(1/p - 1/2)_+ < s< \infty$ and set $\nu = (s-\omega)/(2\omega)$.
 Assume that $m \in \mathbb{N}$ satisfies $0 < s < \min\{m, m-1+1/p\}$.
 Let $N_n = \lceil n^{d/(2s+d)} \rceil,~W_0 = 6dm(m+2) + 2d$ and

-where $c_{(d,m)}=\left(1 + 2de \frac{(2e)^m}{\sqrt{m}}\right)$, $\tau_n = N_n^{-s/d} (\log N_n)^{-1}$ and $\xi=\min\{1, \nu^{-1} + d^{-1}\}$.
+where $c_{(d,m)}=\left(1 + 2de \frac{(2e)^m}{\sqrt{m}}\right)^{-1},~L(N_n) = 3 + 2\lceil \log_2\left( \frac{3^{d \vee m}}{\tau_n c_{(d, m)}} \right) + 5 \rceil \lceil \log_2(d \vee m)\rceil,~\tau_n = N_n^{-s/d - (\nu^{-1}+d^{-1})(d/p-s)_+} (\log N_n)^{-1}$ and $\Xi=(\nu^{-1} + d^{-1})(1 \vee (d/p-s)_+)$.

-Note the following theorems are the similar as the result in \citet{Suzuki_2018b}, a result for a frequentist statistics, and shows that the BNNs also converge in nearly minimax rate. \citet{Suzuki_2018b} showed that for the least squared estimator $\hat{f} \in \Phi(L_n, W_n, S_n, B_n)$,
+Note the theorems in this section are similar to the results in \citet{Suzuki_2018b}, which studied the asymptotic properties of the least squared estimator.
+They showed that for the least squared estimator